Android was announced more than a decade ago, on November 5, 2007. Since that initial announcement, the mobile platform has come a long, long way.

 Android has the largest install base of any operating system, mobile or desktop.
-And it's not just in phones and tablets: smart TVs, cars and smartwatches are all powered by the little green man.
+And it's not just in phones and tablets: smart TVs, cars, smartwatches and smart home devices are all powered by the little green man.

 Android, Inc. and pre-commercial releases